lamhq/tech-notes/pages/devops/aws/cost/consolidated-billing.md

 ![](./images/cons-billing.png)

 Suppose that your company has three AWS accounts used for separate departments.
-Instead of paying each location’s monthly bill separately, you decide to create an organization and add the three accounts.
+Instead of paying each location's monthly bill separately, you decide to create an organization and add the three accounts.

 You manage the organization through the primary account.